Grilled Pork Tenderloin

 • Trim pork tenderloin according to instructions in post above.

-• In a large ziploc freezer bag or container, whisk together apple juice, brown sugar, canola oil, cider vinegar, salt, garlic, ginger, mustard, pepper and pepper flakes.
+• In a large ziploc freezer bag or container, whisk together apple juice, maple syrup, canola oil, cider vinegar, salt, garlic, ginger, mustard, pepper and pepper flakes.
 Reserve ½ cup of marinade for basting later.

 • Add tenderloin, seal tightly, and turn to coat.